-Murchison Falls is situated in the North Eastern part of Uganda.
+Murchison Falls National Park is situated in the North-Eastern part of Uganda.
 The park is divided by the Nile into a Southern and Northern part.
 Since the South doesn’t attract that much game you’ll have to be in the North for a proper game viewing experience.
 To get to the North we had to cross the Nile with a pontoon!
-How cool is that.
-The Nile is one of the most important rivers of Africa, is about 6.000 kilometer long and flows from Lake Victoria towards Egypt.
+How cool is that?
+The Nile is one of the most important rivers of Africa, is about 6.000 kilometers long and flows from Lake Victoria towards Egypt.
 A very special feeling to cross it with your own car.

 After crossing the river it was time for a game drive.
 Within minutes we saw rolling hills and beautiful landscapes.
 The first animals were also spotted a bit later.
 We saw five species which we had never seen before.
 The most interesting one was the Shoebill.
 This endangered and huge bird looks like it walked out of the set of Jurassic Park.
 Other pretty animals were the Patas monkeys.
 These red-brown creatures were quite skittish however.
 We also saw dozens of the dark Rothschild giraffes, the little Oribis and Jackson’s Hartebeest.